adamlin120/adamlin120.github.io/index.md

 My research focus is on Language Models and NLP.
 For a more in-depth understanding of my qualifications and experience, please refer to my CV.

-<strong>I am actively seeking industry research scientist / engineer positions starting in 2025.</strong>
+<strong style="color: red;">I am actively seeking industry research scientist / engineer positions starting in 2025.</strong>

 [//]: # (## Research Interests)